Renormalization-group Perspective on Gravitational Critical Collapse

 where $f(.)$ is a periodic function with certain period $\Delta$ and the scale of the system remains fixed as we tune the control parameter $p$.
 This DSS behaviour of order parameters is also generically seen in GCC experiments near DSS critical points.
 In the gravity side, by comparing the Choptuik-type collapse experiments and the proposed experiments with extremal black holes as the critical points, we conjecture that in certain collapse experiments, there are extremal-black-hole-like singularities with the continuous conformal symmetry explicitly broken, but nevertheless satisfies discrete conformal symmetry, i.e., the spacetime is DSS.

 The RG interpretation of GCC calls for more quantitative mappings between gravitational and quantum (or statistical physics) systems.
-To establish such mappings, observable like the critical exponents, the correlation/Green function may be useful, and we show that the DSS period $\Delta$ is not suitable for this purpose as it is non-universal.
+To establish such mappings, observable like the critical exponents, the correlation/Green function may be useful, and we show that the DSS period $\Delta$ is not suitable for this purpose as it is non-universal, as it changes for different model parameters (see discussion in Sec.~\ref{sec:extp}).
 Much is unknown along this direction and we shall discuss a few open problems.
 For simplicity we adopt the natural unit system where $c=G=1$.